 - Graduate School application https://grad.appstate.edu/apply/ - Log in for the first time and you will get to the Application Enrollment Page.
 Under Application Plans, - choose: "Yes," for "Do You Want to Apply for More than One Program?"; Choose "dual (Concurrent) Enrollment" for "I want to apply to "; - Choose "Clinical Psychology PsyD and Psychology MA" for "the dual degree program to which you wish to apply."
-See example here - Official transcripts (from all colleges and/or universities attended) - Official General GRE score report from test taken within the past 5 years - Curriculum Vitae - Personal statement describing professional interests, expectations from the doctoral program, and career goals (< 2 single-spaced typed pages).
-You should consider reflecting on some of the following areas in your statement: - What experiences have prepared you for graduate study in clinical psychology? - How do your professional goals match our program, including our focus on serving clients in rural and/or underserved areas? - What personal characteristics do you possess that you believe are important to the practice of psychology? - How does your clinical orientation/philosophy fit with that of our specific faculty members? - How do your research interests fit with that of our faculty? - If you believe that any part of your application does not accurately reflect your academic skills or preparation for graduate school in psychology (e.g., GRE, GPA, etc.), please address this in your personal statement. - Three letters of recommendation - Application fee
+See example here - Official transcripts (from all colleges and/or universities attended) - Official General GRE score report from test taken within the past 5 years if GPA in last earned degree or current degree program is less than a 3.0.
+The GRE General Test is optional for applicants with an undergraduate GPA of 3.0 of higher.
+You may submit scores if you have them, and they will be considered by the admissions committee.
+Applicants without GRE scores and a GPA of 3.0 or higher will be given equal consideration. - Curriculum Vitae - Personal statement describing professional interests, expectations from the doctoral program, and career goals (< 2 single-spaced typed pages).
+You should consider reflecting on some of the following areas in your statement: - What experiences have prepared you for graduate study in clinical psychology? - How do your professional goals match our program, including our focus on serving clients in rural and/or underserved areas? - What personal characteristics do you possess that you believe are important to the practice of psychology? - How does your clinical orientation/philosophy fit with that of our specific faculty members? - How do your research interests fit with that of our faculty?

+- If you believe that any part of your application does not accurately reflect your academic skills or preparation for graduate school in psychology (e.g., GRE, GPA, etc.), please address this in your personal statement.

+- Three letters of recommendation

+- Application fee

-Top applicants will be invited for a formal, in-person interview.
+Top applicants will be invited for a formal interview.
 Attendance of the on-site interview is not required for admission into the Psy.D. program, but it is strongly encouraged.
 When possible, we will try to accommodate scheduling conflicts.
 Travel costs for interviews are assumed by the applicant.
 Initial decisions on admission and financial assistance will often be made by mid-March and offers must be accepted by April 15th.
+Final admission will be contingent upon completion of a criminal background check that will be facilitated by the Graduate School for a modest fee.

-We are a new program and plan to seek APA Accreditation on Contingency Status during Year 2 or 3 of the program.
+We are a new program and plan to seek APA Accreditation on Contingency Status during Year 3 of the program.
 This requires that we have a cohort of students who take all courses offered to date.
 Therefore, until further notice, we cannot accommodate requests to have courses transferred or requirements waived for applicants who have already earned a graduate degree in psychology or a related field.